You must have heard of Wi-Fi 7 -- the standard after Wi-Fi 6E. There has been a lot of buzz about it since the end of 2021.

-Multi-Link Operation or MLO is the most exciting and promising feature of Wi-Fi 7.
+Multi-Link Operation, or MLO, is the most exciting and promising feature of Wi-Fi 7.

 On top of that, on each band, a connection can also intelligently pick the best channel, or channel width, in real-time.
 In other words, it can channel-hop, just like Bluetooth, though likely less frequently.

-This new capability will help increase the efficiency of Wi-Fi 7's range, allowing all of its bands to deliver faster speed over longer distances than previous standards.
+This new capability will help increase the efficiency of Wi-Fi 7's range, allowing all its bands to deliver faster speed over longer distances than previous standards.

-In more ways than one, MLO is the best alternative to the existing so-called "Smart Connect” — using the same SSID (network name) and password for all the bands of a broadcaster — which doesn't always work as smartly as expected.
+In more ways than one, MLO is the best alternative to the existing so-called "Smart Connect" -- using the same SSID (network name) and password for all the bands of a broadcaster -- which doesn't always work as smartly as expected.

 4. Automated Frequency Coordination

 That's when AFC comes into play.
-The idea is that all new 6GHz broadcasters check with a registered database in real-time to confirm their operation will not negatively impact other registered members, including other Wi-Fi 6E or Wi-Fi 7 broadcasters.
+The idea is that all new 6GHz broadcasters check with a registered database in real-time to confirm their operation will not negatively impact other registered members, including existing Wi-Fi 6E or Wi-Fi 7 broadcasters.

-The support for AFC means each Wi-Fi 7 broadcaster will have its own free airspace to operate, meaning vendors can use more power and more flexible antenna designs.
+The support for AFC means each Wi-Fi 7 broadcaster will have its free airspace to operate, meaning vendors can use more power and more flexible antenna designs.

-In short, AFC compliance will help a Wi-Fi broadcaster improve range and connection speeds by preemptively creating “private” airspace dependent on the current real-world situation, in which it can operate without the constraint of regulations, which is the case of Wi-Fi 6 and older standards.
+In short, AFC compliance will help a Wi-Fi broadcaster improve range and connection speeds by preemptively creating a dynamically exclusive environment dependent on the current real-world situation, in which it can operate without the constraint of regulations, like the case of Wi-Fi 6E and older standards.